ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Application Objects

 An ACME application object represents a client's request for a certificate, and is used to track the progress of that application through to issuance.
-Thus, the object contains information about the requested certificate, the server's requirements, and any certificates that have resulted from this application.
+Thus, the object contains information about the requested certificate, the authorizations that the server requires the client to complete, and any certificates that have resulted from this application.

 status (required, string):
 : The status of this application.
 Possible values are: "pending", "valid",